 What smartphone are you using?

-The smartphone offers a high specification with a 5.50 inch 1440 x 2560 resolution display and a 1.8 GHz octa-core processor, alongside 6GB of RAM and a 20-megapixel rear camera.
-The Mate 9 offers me also Dual-SIM functionality, really handy when you travel to the UAE or the U.S.
+The smartphone offers a high specification with a 6.0 inch 1080 x 2160 resolution display and a 2.4 GHz octa-core processor, alongside 6GB of RAM and a Dual 12/20-megapixel camera with Leica optics.
+The Mate 10 offers me also Dual-SIM functionality, really handy when you travel to for instance the UAE or the U.S.

 What laptop do you use for your editing?

 After having used many different Sony Vaio laptops over the past few years, I made the move to the DELL XPS 15 laptops.
-Due to a weird bug which was either a DELL hardware driver issue or a Adobe Premiere Pro problem, I had to find myself a replacement.
-Razer helped out and supplied me with a Razer Blade 14.
+Due to a weird bug which was either a DELL hardware driver issue or a Adobe Premiere Pro problem, I had to find myself a replacement in 2017.
+Razer helped out and supplied me with a Razer Blade 14, which currently acts as a laptop for Ben to use while editing.

 I am running Adobe Premiere Pro CC as my main editing software.
 It allows me to turn the raw footage from each of the cameras mentioned above into the productions you see on YouTube and social media.